 All you have to do is add about ¼ cups of vegetable broth to the pan and then heat it.
 Then put all the veggies in the skillet and sauté them till they get the desired texture.
-For the broth, you can take a ready broth, or just add a pinch of veg bouillon cube to ¼ cup of water for instant broth.
+For the broth, you can take a ready broth, or just add a pinch of veg bouillon cube to ¼ cup of water for an instant solution.

-The purpose of this broth is to act like a layer in between the veggies and the pan to prevent it from sticking.
 Don’t worry about having soggy vegetables, as the broth eventually evaporates and the food gets lightly steamed.
 This also reduces the cooking time, and preserves more nutrients and flavor.
 However, keep an eye on the amount of broth you add.
 Add little at a time; you may have to add more if all evaporates.